TheDWu/Hooping_Journey/README.md

 Issue resolved.Error was that the code was not captilizing the input.
 Needed to set chosen_type = chosen_type.upper() instead of writing by itself.

 Fixed answer selction for current code.
-If the input is not one of the choices then it redos the loop CURRENT ISSUE: Trying to get the chosen type's corresponind class to actually run its function
+If the input is not one of the choices then it redos the loop CURRENT WORKING: Trying to get the chosen type's corresponind class to actually run its function
  - Suspect that the get method is not getting from dictionary
    - Need to test if the get method not working or when we call the key of dictionary the value(function) is not working